The 10 Languages With the Most Economic Benefits

 8. Russian

 Russian is one of only six languages in which more than one billion people are fluent, according to a 2013 report from Ethnologue.
-The Russian language is also spoken in Israel, Estonia, Latvia, and Lithuania (alongside their official state tongues), as well as by Russian minorities in neighboring countries.
+The Russian language is also spoken in Israel, Estonia, Latvia, and Lithuania (alongside their official state tongues) and by Russian minorities in neighboring countries.
 It’s no surprise that knowing Russian could help an aspiring global businessperson succeed—and it’s easy to pick up if you’re already familiar with Latin-based alphabetical systems like English or Spanish.

 9. Arabic

 The official language of more than 20 countries, Arabic is essential for understanding one of today’s fastest-growing economies.
-The sheer number of countries where it’s used—and its position in African and European politics—make it one of today’s must-learn foreign languages.
-With excellent GDP numbers, reaching out to the 400 million or more Arabic speaker has never been more crucial.
+The number of countries where it’s used—and its position in African and European politics—make it one of today’s must-learn foreign languages.
+With excellent GDP numbers, reaching out to 400 million or more Arabic speakers has never been more crucial.

 10. Korean